sourcegraph/sourcegraph-public-snapshot/client/cody/README.md

 - "Make this work" (seriously, it often works--try it!)

 ## 🍳 Built-in recipes

+Select the recipes tab or right-click on a selection of code and choose one of the `Ask Cody > ...` recipes, such as:

 - Explain code
 - Generate unit test